Remote Study and Your Student Visa

 - APPLYING FOR A VISA WHEN YOU KNOW YOUR INTENDED TRAVEL DATE

-We advise you to apply for a Student Visa when you are confident you will be able to travel.
+We advise you to your academic school to confirm the latest arrival date and if you can commence remote study from overseas until you are able to travel to the UK.
+You should also apply for a Student Visa when you are confident you will be able to travel.

 When you come to pay the IHS fee there is a question that asks if you are continuing a course, and you should answer Yes.
 You will then be asked for your original course start date (from the beginning of your course) and then it will ask you your course start date (when you are starting again in the UK) here you can put your intended date of travel.
 That should calculate the correct IHS charge for the time you will be inside the UK.
 If that does not work, then you can request a refund for the amount that you have been overcharged after you have been granted your visa.